 2.3.2 Steady-state Fingerprinting.
 In contrast to transient fingerprinting looking at a very brief portion of the signal, steady-state fingerprinting instead looks at the modulated portion of the signal.
 The features in the steady-state portion of the signal are different from the transient, often looking at how the IQ constellation is affected by hardware impairments.
 These impairments include quadrature errors, self-interference, amplitude clipping, and frequency offsets in the various stages of signal modulation (DAC, mixer, filter, upconverter, amplifier) [24].
 Additionally, the signal is affected by properties of the wireless channel, including background noise, free space path loss, and multipath distortion, which are likely to change over time as the environment changes.
 These wireless channel properties are significantly more prominent in satellite communication, due to the long-distance radio links involved.
+Very good performance has been achieved using fingerprinting techniques to authenticate devices using over-the-wire communication [25], but these have much lower levels of noise on the channel, making the problem significantly easier.

-There is some variety in the techniques used, including observing features of the constellation at a low sample rate [13], analyzing features in the frequency domain [25], and looking at high sample rate signals to observe high frequency impairments [26].
+There is some variety in the techniques used, including observing features of the constellation at a low sample rate [26], analyzing features in the frequency domain [27], and looking at high sample rate signals to observe high frequency impairments [28].
 Machine learning techniques are more commonly used to aid steady-state fingerprinting, particularly in approaches working at a high sample rate, in order to pull out features which may not be immediately obvious.
 Manual feature engineering is also used, but is less common than in transient analysis.

-The majority of steady-state fingerprinting looks at a single protocol or class of devices at a time, but with the recent rapid increase in machine learning capabilities this is no longer a requirement, and there has been some work into generalizable fingerprinting techniques which do not require retraining to apply to new contexts [27].
+The majority of steady-state fingerprinting looks at a single protocol or class of devices at a time, but with the recent rapid increase in machine learning capabilities this is no longer a requirement, and there has been some work into generalizable fingerprinting techniques which do not require retraining to apply to new contexts [29].

-There are also some interesting techniques extending the concept of fingerprinting - the authors of [28] train a convolutional neural network to identify SDRs at 5 MS/s, then intentionally introduce signal impairments at the transmitter in order to further increase classification accuracy.
+There are also some interesting techniques extending the concept of fingerprinting - the authors of [30] train a convolutional neural network to identify SDRs at 5 MS/s, then intentionally introduce signal impairments at the transmitter in order to further increase classification accuracy.
 This achieves incredible accuracy (greater than 0.995), but fingerprint forgery is not considered in this context.